django-oscar/django-oscar-api/README.rst

 .. _`django-oscar@googlegroups.com`: https://groups.google.com/forum/?fromgroups#!forum/django-oscar
 .. _`on the wiki`: https://github.com/django-oscar/django-oscar-api/wiki

-Rest api Gateway & resource protection.
+REST API Gateway & resource protection.
 ---------------------------------------

-Because we need the rest api to fascilitate the same usage patterns as a regular oscar html frontend, we need protection of resources on several levels.
+Because we need the REST API to fascilitate the same usage patterns as a regular oscar HTML frontend, we need protection of resources on several levels.

 1. gateway level.
-   An api token is required to communicate with the rest api.
+   An API token is required to communicate with the REST API.
-   That means we can authorize client applications to make use of the rest api.
+   That means we can authorize client applications to make use of the REST API.
 Examples of client applications are a website or a mobile application.
 2. User level.
 Because we don't want resource protection to be the responsibility of the client application, we need restrictions of resource access on a user level.
-The user will use the rest api through an authorized client application.
-A user must only be able to access his own resources and it must be strictly enforced inside the rest api, that there is no way an api client application can access resources of a different user than the one identified to the rest api.
+The user will use the REST API through an authorized client application.
+A user must only be able to access his own resources and it must be strictly enforced inside the REST API, that there is no way an API client application can access resources of a different user than the one identified to the REST API.
 Effectively an authorized client application can only manipulate resources on a user level and not on an administrator level.

 Anonymous users
 ---------------

-Just like the oscar html frontend, some part of the functionality of oscar is available to anonymous users.
+Just like the oscar HTML frontend, some part of the functionality of oscar is available to anonymous users.
 That doesn't mean an anonymous user can not be identified.
-They are identified by their session, the same way as in a regular html frontend.
+They are identified by their session, the same way as in a regular HTML frontend.

 There is an upgrade path for an anonymous user, to become an authenticated user, which opens up the functionality restricted to authenticated users, such as checkout, order history etc.

-A client application can upgrade a user by using the login api.
+A client application can upgrade a user by using the login API.
 The following actions will be performed when a user logs in:

-1. The user will be authenticated with the rest api.
+1. The user will be authenticated with the REST API.
 The next steps will only be performed is login is succesful.
 2. The anonymous cart will be merged with the private cart associated with that authenticated user.